Becoming Safe for Your Own Longing

 Through nervous systems shaped in households and churches that didn’t know how to hold it.

-And so… the ache often gets warped.
+And so… the ache often got warped.

-Longing collapses into compulsion.
+Longing collapsed into compulsion.

-Desire hardens into dissociation.
+Desire hardened into dissociation.

-Spirituality becomes strategy instead of surrender.
+Spirituality became strategy instead of surrender.

 And in the absence of emotional safety,